SenseNet/sncom-resources/_docs/tutorials/working-with-actions-in-sensenet-using-reactjs.md

 ```

-We will hold the information about the snackbar is opened or closed in the component state so define an interface with property ```snackbarOpen``` and set this interface as the MyList components state:
+We will hold the information if the snackbar is opened or closed in the component state so define an interface with property ```snackbarOpen``` and set this interface as the MyList components state:

 ```tsx
 interface ListState {